Fresh-Pressed Olive Oil Club

 Ingredients

-• 1/2 cup fresh flat-leaf parsley leaves
+• 3 tablespoons fresh flat-leaf parsley leaves, coarsely chopped

 Directions